3 Things to Know Before Donating Your Money to a Charity

 That means your deductible expenses — including your charitable donations — will need to equal more than $13,850 (or $27,700, if you’re married and filing jointly) to be able to take advantage of a charity tax benefit.

 For many of us, that will not be the case.

-Rachel Christian is a Certified Educator in Personal Finance and a senior writer for The Penny Hoarder.
+Rachel Christian is a Certified Educator in Personal Finance and a former staff writer for The Penny Hoarder.
 Carson Kohler is a former staff writer.